 Neither taffy nor caramel, and certainly not nougat or chocolate, Tootsie Roll Industries has its success wrapped in brown-and-white waxed paper.
 As one of the country's largest candy companies, it makes and sells candies, including the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for nearly 120 years.
 Tootsie Roll Industries also makes such well-known candies as Andes mints, Junior Mints, Charleston Chew, Mason Dots, and Sugar Daddy.
 Its Charms and Tootsie Pops brands make the company one of the largest lollipop producers in the world.
-The married team of Melvin Gordon (chairman and CEO) and Ellen Gordon (president and COO) control the company's voting power.
+Ellen Gordon controls the company's voting power after the 2015 death of her husband, former chairman and CEO Melvin Gordon.

 Based in Chicago, Tootsie Roll boasts operations across North America.
 It taps distribution channels in more than 75 countries.